speedscale/docs/docs/transform/idempotent.md

 ## Trace-Through

 Let's imagine we have a request with an HTTP header `name=sabrina`.
-THe service you are working on may take that data and insert it into a database query like `SELECT balance WHERE name IS sabrina`.
+The service you are working on may take that data and insert it into a database query like `SELECT balance WHERE name IS sabrina`.
 If you want to run the same scenario with a variety of users then the database mock must know what names are expected to be in the database and which are not.
 In many cases Speedscale will automatically determine the correct pattern for replication but constructing a transform chain to replace these values usually involves following a pattern like the one in this [guide](../guides/smart_replace.md).

+Understanding these trace-through scenarios is easiest when you promote a particular trace data point like a JWT or username to a session.
+This makes it easy to follow a flow across any service Speedscale is monitoring.
+You can learn more about that workflow [here](../guides/identify-session.md).

 ## Mid-session Recording

 Some client-server connections are very long lived.
 As a result, you may record a snapshot where authentication never takes place and you don't know how to log into the service.
-Fortunately, this problem is rare because Speedscale retains data for days and you can go back to find the login and merge it into a larger snapshot (see [example](../guides/replay/multi-service-replay/#merge-snapshots)).
+Fortunately, this problem is rare because Speedscale retains data for days and you can go back to find the login and merge it into a larger snapshot (see [example](../guides/replay/multi-service-replay.md#merge-snapshots)).
 You also can manually build the authorization request and import from Postman in a similar workflow.

 ## Mutating Responses

 Most complex APIs reply with a different response depending on their internal state.
 For example, you may request a list of attendees in a database, add an attendee in the next call and then get a different response now that the table is populated.
 Speedscale automatically determines these flows of requests based on signature pattern and connects them.
 No manual configuration is required.